One of the most important, and oftentimes overlooked steps in the coffee making process is the coffee grind.

 Siphon coffee requires a medium grind size between filter and espresso but closer to the filter size.

-Grind for a Stovetop Espresso Maker – Fine Grind
+4. Grind for an Espresso Machine or Stovetop Espresso Maker – Fine Grind

 Turkish coffee is essentially very strong coffee with fine grinds in it.

 Based on that description alone, it’s a no-brainer that this kind of coffee requires an extra fine coffee grind.
 To give you an idea of size, the coffee grinds should resemble powdered sugar, making it even finer than what’s used espresso.

 The grinds need to be so fine that some grinders can’t even accommodate Turkish coffee.
 So when you’re looking for a coffee grinder, make sure it has the proper settings should Turkish coffee be your coffee of choice.